3.11.13.30 Types of failures

 If it is not certain a job seeker was seeking dismissal, Services Australia should only apply a penalty if it is reasonable to expect the person to have understood that their action would have resulted in dismissal.

 A person can only be considered unemployed due to misconduct as a result of their misconduct as an employee.
-As well as misconduct that occurred in the workplace, this includes extensions of the workplace such as work-related functions or when using facilities or information that are only available due to a person's employment (e.g. misusing a company vehicle or computer equipment when not at work).
+As well as misconduct that occurred in the workplace, this includes extensions of the workplace such as work-related functions or when using facilities or information that are only available due to a person's employment (for example, misusing a company vehicle or computer equipment when not at work).
 However, a person cannot be considered to have committed misconduct if they have been dismissed because they can no longer fulfil their duties because of something they have done outside of work and not in their capacity as an employee.
 For example, if a person loses their driving license out of work hours in their own vehicle and they lose their job because they are required to drive as part of their duties, then this would not be unemployment due to misconduct.

 Act reference: SS(Admin)Act section 42AD Work refusal failures, section 42AE Unemployment failures